SymfonyCasts/symfony7/sfcasts/time-bundle.md

 [[[ code('257f2fdabf') ]]]

 If you forgot which controller is responsible for the homepage, you can always hover over the page info in the web debug toolbar and... boom!
-It says "MainController :: homepage".
+It says "MainController::homepage".
 Let's open that up - `MainController.php` - and find the `homepage()` action.
 Down here, we can see that it renders a template: `main/homepage.html.twig`.

+## Printing Dates in Twig Templates

 Open *that*, find the "Ship Repair Queue" and, down here after `{{ ship.name }}`, add a new `<div>` with `Arrived at: {{ ship.arrivedAt }}`.